Serj-Sxhx/Vaults/01 Projects/The ecosystem for self-directed, lifelong learners..md

 > “Education can become an avenue through which global society may overcome the gaps and barriers we have created: the digital divide, the imbalance of information flows, the growing economic and social inequality, religious, ethical, and cultural divides, and extreme ecological pressures we are placing on Earth.”
 Global Education Futures report, 2018

 #### 3. The need for a new organizational paradigm to deliver this shift.

 Other questions arise around the extent to which learning ecosystems emerge naturally in response to conditions of twenty-first century connectivity, or whether they require intentional design.
 It seems that this apparent tension between ‘tight’ design and control on the one hand, and desire for ‘loose’ distributed, organic and dynamic processes on the other, might be central to our understanding of the success of learning ecosystems to deliver on outcomes and the role they might play in challenging or replacing the existing paradigm of organised learning.

+In the traditional  system where education is primarily the business of schools and other formal education institutions Policy in this scenario is a key lever. with which governments set agendas requiring education institutions, along with support agencies, to respond with a specified change, or limited range of changes, to practice on the ground.
+Complexity now makes it impossible for these traditional organizational structures and policy levers to navigate.

+need to shift mindsets towards thinking in the interests of the entire ecosystem, rather than the interests of our individual self, or single groups of stakeholders (Scharmer et al 2013; Senge 2006)

+This raises the question of the role of identity, purpose and community in education systems.

+New ways of collective learning and acting within and across teams, organisations, and communities are emerging as part of an alternative discipline to the top-down mechanisms of the past, outlining a new path towards systemic change.

+### How can we think differently

 To better understand the barriers and enablers to learning ecosystems let's look at the